yonicd/sinew/README.md

 #### Dictionary

 A dictionary is an R file produced with [makeDictionary](https://github.com/metrumresearchgroup/sinew#makedictionary).
-This R file contains  all the unique roxygen parameter fields in a package R subdirectory.
+This R file contains all the unique roxygen2 parameter fields in a package R subdirectory.

 ```r
 makeOxygen(tabular,add_fields = c('examples','export'))